API

 Availability: all regions.

 • vCPU.
-CPU Optimized VMs, best suited for CPU-intensive tasks that require predictable computing performance such as batch processing of large data sets and video encoding.
+CPU-optimized VMs.
+Ideal for CPU-intensive tasks that require predictable computing performance, such as batch processing of large data sets and video encoding.

 • High Frequency.
-VMs with the high CPU clock rate (3.7 GHz in the basic configuration).
-It is perfect for applications requiring single-threaded performance, financial and probabilistic analytics, and automation of computational processes.
+VMs with a high CPU clock rate (3.7 GHz in the basic configuration).
+Ideal for applications requiring single-threaded performance, financial and probabilistic analytics, and automation of computational processes.

 Availability: Luxembourg, Manassas, Frankfurt.

 • SGX.
 VMs that support Intel SGX (Security Guard Extension) that helps to protect data from disclosure or modification by isolating private parts of code and data (enclaves).
-This configuration is the best for those who store critical, sensitive data in the cloud.
+The best option for storing critical or sensitive data in the cloud.

 Availability: Luxembourg, Manassas, Singapore.